Verulam Formation

 The Verulam Formation is a geologic formation and Lagerstätte in Ontario, Canada.
 It preserves fossils dating back to the Katian stage of the Ordovician period, or Shermanian to Chatfieldian in the regional stratigraphy.

 Description

-The Verulam Formation belongs to the Simcoe Group and overlies the Bobcaygeon Formation.
+The Verulam Formation belongs to the Simcoe Group in South-central Ontario and to the Trenton Group in Southwestern Ontario.
+Within the Simcoe Group, it overlies the Bobcaygeon Formation.
 Both the Bobcaygeon and Verulam Formations are composed of bioclastic wackestones, grainstones, and packstones interbedded with calcareous shales and siltstones.
 The Verulam contains more shale than the underlying Bobcaygeon Formation.
 Several hardgrounds have been documented in detail from the upper Bobcaygeon and lower Verulam.
 The paleoenvironments in which the Bobcaygeon and Verulam Formations were deposited have been interpreted as a proximal carbonate shelf that ranged in depth and proximity from shoal to shallow shelf in the Bobcaygeon and from deep shelf to shoal or shallow shelf in the Verulam Formation.

 Fossil content

 The Verulam Formation and the underlying Bobcaygeon Formation have provided many fossils.
 Both formations form the Brechin Lagerstätte, a Lagerstätte of excellent preservation of numerous exceptionally preserved crinoid specimens with arms, stems, and attachment structures intact.
 Also ostracods, trilobites, bivalves, gastropods, cephalopods and other fossils were found in the formation.